RjZude45OC/Proyecto_TFG_Dashboard/README.md

   - WebSocket for real-time updates

 - **Frontend**
-  - HTML5
-  - CSS3
+  - JavaFx
-  - JavaScript
+  - CSS
-  - Bootstrap for responsive design

 ## 📋 Prerequisites

-- Java JDK 11 or higher
+- Java JDK 17 or higher
 - Docker Engine
 - Docker API access
 - *Arr applications (if using the *arr stack features)